 You do not necessarily need to crush soap nuts or make extensive preparations before you use them.
-All you need is a small muslin bag to hold the nuts and put them in the washing machine with your load of laundry.
-Typically, you can use soap nuts up to seven times before they lose their cleansing power.
+All you need is a small cotton muslin bag to hold the nuts and put them in the washing machine with your load of laundry.
+Typically, you can use each nut up to seven times before they lose its cleansing power.

 You can also combine the soap nuts with vinegar, essential oils, or other natural cleaning agents to make a high-quality all-purpose household cleaner.
-You can use the liquid derived to wash your car or the dishes, making for an excellent zero waste dish soap.
+You can use the liquid soap derived from washing your car or the dishes, making for excellent zero-waste dish soap.

 (ships from the UK)

-An order for 4 oz. bag of soap nuts from White Dormouse comes with two muslin bags.
+An order for a 4 oz. bag of soap nuts from White Dormouse comes with two muslin bags.
 One plain and the other beautifully decorated with leaf embroidery.
 They recommend that you use only two shells when washing with hot water.
-When using cold or warm water, they advise that you use 4 to 6 shells.
+They advise that you use 4 to 6 shells when using cold or warm water.
 You can use this product up to six times before they are no longer active.